Universal Credit: Implementation costs

-While the DWP had estimated administration costs for the roll-out of Universal Credit to be £2.2 billion, by August 2014 this estimate had risen to £12.8 billion over its "lifetime" and was later increased again to £15.8 billion.
+While the Department for Work and Pensions had estimated administration costs for the roll-out of Universal Credit to be £2.2 billion, by August 2014 this estimate had risen to £12.8 billion over its "lifetime" and was later increased again to £15.8 billion.
 Much of the increased cost was linked with software problems and duplication of systems needed to pay out new and legacy benefits.
 The initial roll-out proceeded much more slowly than had been originally planned, and led to the early departure of several senior leadership figures.
 In 2018 the National Audit Office maintained Universal Credit could incur higher administrative costs than the systems it replaces.
 A study by the Resolution Foundation published in November 2018 also predicted that Universal Credit will cost more than the older system of benefits it is replacing.

 In 2020 a National Audit Office report identified £1.4 billion of extra costs up to March 2020 because of the recent two-year delay, which included the costs of continuing to run the legacy systems for longer.
 Per claim administration costs for 2019/2020 were about 10% higher than forecast, though the DWP continued to forecast that eventually administration costs would be 9% lower than the benefits it replaced, however the NAO assessed this was "still not certain".
 Fraud and error was estimated at 9.4% (£1.7 billion) of payments, higher than the 6.4% forecast.

+In December 2023, the Department for Work and Pensions estimated the total cost of implementing Universal Credit at £2.928 billion.
+This represented a £912 million (45.2%) increase over the baseline £2.016 billion budget set in its 2018 business case.
+The National Audit Office attributed the cost growth mainly to inflation, timetable extensions, and new counter-fraud measures.